-Job reservations are activated by setting the keyword argument reserve\jobs=True in populate calls.
+Job reservations are activated by replacing populate calls with identical parpopulate calls.

 With job management enabled, the make method of each table class will also consult the jobs table for reserved jobs as part of determining the next record to compute and will create an entry in the jobs table as part of the attempt to compute the resulting record for that key.
 If the operation is a success, the record is removed.
 In the event of failure, the job reservation entry is updated to indicate the details of failure.
 Using this simple mechanism, multiple processes can participate in the auto-population effort without duplicating computational effort, and any errors encountered during the course of the computation can be individually inspected to determine the cause of the issue.